laptalk/laptalk/ReadMe.md

 Hold a trigger key (or key combination) to record, and words appear at your cursor as you speak.

-Supports two speech recognition engines:
+Supports two speech recognition engines with automatic detection:
-- **Vosk** - Fast, offline, streaming recognition
-- **Whisper** - Higher accuracy, better with technical terms, batch processing
+- **Whisper** - High accuracy, great with technical terms, batch processing
+- **Vosk** - Fast, offline, streaming recognition (models start with `vosk-`)

+The engine is automatically inferred from the model name - no need to specify it separately.

 Can be set up as a systemd user service for always-on availability.

 ## Features

-- **Dual engine support** - Choose between Vosk (streaming) or Whisper (accurate)
+- **Works everywhere** - Types into any application that accepts keyboard input
 - **Push-to-talk input** - Hold a trigger key or combination (e.g., Shift+Ctrl)
   to activate recording
 - **Two typing modes** - Buffered (accurate, waits for pauses) or Realtime (immediate)
-- **Works everywhere** - Types into any application that accepts keyboard input
-- **Voice translations** - Say "tadpole", "question mark", etc. to insert punctuation
 - **Offline processing** - Both engines work locally, no internet required
 - **Auto-start on login** - Can run as a systemd user service
-- **Configurable** - Customize engine, trigger key, typing mode, and voice translations via YAML
+- **Configurable** - Customize model, trigger key, typing mode, and voice translations via YAML